harmonicalchemy/modular-emacs/README.md

 ## Introduction:

-**Welcome to Harmonic Alchemy Modular Emacs V1.0 RC2** - Now final testing my second release candidate.
+**Welcome to Harmonic Alchemy Modular Emacs V1.0 RC3** - Now final testing my third release candidate.
 This is almost ready to be dubbed my first official release.
-There are only a few glitches left (on Mac OS)...

-This project originally started out after I forked Mohammed Ismail Ansari's  [**super-emacs project**](https://github.com/MyTerminal/super-emacs) from Github a few years ago...
-I changed so many things, adding modules etc. from my pre-existing Emacs setup that over time everything became a total mess!
+> **Note:** There are still a few glitches on Mac OS but I now suspect the cause is external to Emacs...
+Therefore I will not consider that to be blocking this official multiplatform "nx" release of Harmonic Alchemy Modular Emacs...

+This project has been a long time coming.
+Its history goes back a few years ago when I went searching for some better ways to configure my then pretty basic Emacs configuration...
+I ended up forking Mohammed Ismail Ansari's  [**super-emacs project**](https://github.com/MyTerminal/super-emacs) from Github...
+I tried that for a while, liked some things and tried to get rid of other things that were confusing to me at the time.
+After a couple years of adding/removing configuring/re-configuring it started feeling like I was painting myself into a corner!
+Things started to getting really messy!
 So I decided to start over from scratch and modularize everything with the idea of preventing messes like this from happening with your own Emacs setups!

-Keeping the original spirit that Mohammed started, I plan to build this into something that you can use and extend for your own purposes without experiencing the same kinds of pain I have over the years attempting to customize my own Emacs configurations!
+Keeping the original spirit that Mohammed started, I built this into something you can hopefully use and extend for your own purposes without experiencing the same kinds of pain I have over the years attempting to customize my own Emacs configurations!

 I am a developer, computer scientist, composer/musician, sound designer, architect, writer.
 I wear a lot of hats!
 My emacs needs to wear a lot of hats as well!
 I am attempting to build features into **Emacs** that empower all the above without becoming an over complicated mess! **_"good luck with that"_**  :octocat: